R32 (New York City Subway car): In popular culture

 In the famous car chase scene in the film The French Connection, the chased train of R42s crashes into an R32.

 An R32 is featured in Men in Black II, featuring an alien entering a tunnel.
 Once there, it attacks and devours most of a subway train (which is a combination of R32 and R38 cars) until Agent J destroys it.
 He is then seen walking out of the station, 81st Street–Museum of Natural History.

 An R32 is featured in Inside Llewyn Davis, but the train is historically inaccurate.

 A train of R32s was featured in the 2015 film Bridge of Spies, although the film is set a decade prior to their manufacturing.
 Interior shots were filmed in the New York Transit Museum.

 Several trains of R32s were featured in the movie Spider-Man: Homecoming, on the train.

 An R32 is featured at Church Avenue, 18th Avenue, and Bedford Park Boulevard stations for the movie Joker.

 An R32 is featured in the second season of Russian Doll.

 An R32 is featured in the film Past Lives.

+An R32 running as a train is featured on the cover of the album Transportation by Your Old Droog.